-For more than 140 years, the Masonic Villages have been pursuing a vision of excellence to meet the needs of others.
-Below is a brief summary on how we became one caring family.
+For 150 years, the Masonic Villages have been pursuing a vision of excellence to meet the needs of others.
+Below is a brief overview of our history and how we became one caring family.

 On Jan.
 1, 2004, the Masonic Homes became the Masonic Villages of the Grand Lodge of Pennsylvania.

 To meet the growing need for active adult retirement communities, the Masonic Village at Dallas, our newest community, was founded on March 9, 2005, on the grounds of the Irem Country Club and Golf Course, which was established by the Irem Shrine in 1923.
-It is home to 123 residents.
+It is home to more than 118 residents.